cjerdonek/rivest-sampler-tests/README.md

 Test Cases for Rivest Sampling Algorithm
 ========================================

-The purpose of this repository is to provide test cases for the simple [SHA-256][sha-256] pseudo-random sampling algorithm described by [Ronald L. Rivest][rivest].
+The purpose of this repository is to make test cases publicly available for the [SHA-256][sha-256] pseudo-random sampling algorithm described by [Ronald L. Rivest][rivest].

-This algorithm is especially suitable for things like selecting precincts at random for an election audit.
+The Rivest sampling algorithm is especially suitable for things like selecting precincts at random for an election audit.

+The test cases in this repository can be used to help check that new implementations are correct.

 The [reference implementation][ref-impl] of the algorithm (written in Python), along with a description, can be found on Rivest's web site.
 [Philip B. Stark][stark] also has an online
 [browser implementation][browser-impl] on his web site.
-The test cases in this repository can be used to help check that new implementations are correct.

-The contents of this repository are licensed under a BSD 3-clause license, unless indicated otherwise.
-For example, the reference implementation was released under the MIT License.
-See the [`LICENSE`](LICENSE) file for the BSD license.
+An AngularJS implementation called [`free-sampler`][free-sampler] is also in progress.

 Test Details